colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 }
 ```

 Next up is the `currentTurn` and `status`.
-Since the game has just started, we'll make the value of `currentTurn` the same value of
+Since the game has just started, you'll make the value of `currentTurn` the same value of
 `startingColor` and `status` to `GameStatus.START`:

 #### Initialising the board Field